1Hive/tulip-frontend/TestReadme.md

  -- Navigate to the "My Deposits" tab.
  -- Click the 'Withdraw' button on the deposit you would like to withdraw

-## Things to be aware of
- -- APY's for the farm page will be added once the APY stats have been included in the tulip-data module.
- -- We are still working on error handling for errors when interacting with the contract.
-For example if you try to close your deposit before the unlock time, nothing will happen.
-Errors messages will be added in the next push.
- -- The harvest function is not yet hooked up, as this function is not included in the current deployed version of the smart contract.
-This will be updated once the test-net contract has been updated to the current version.
- -- The USD equivalents on the smart contract will be added once that data is included in the tulip-data module.
- -- If you are not connected to the rinkeby network when you land on the farm page, you will see the loading bee indefinitely.
-You will need to change your metamask RPC to rinkeby and reload the page if you encounter this.
- -- There is also currently an issue where if you land on the page connected to the wrong network and switch to rinkeby without reloading an error is thrown.
-If you switch networks please reload before connecting your account.